Revenue increased 56%, Gross Profit rose 113%

 |For the Three Months Ended||For the Nine Months Ended|

 |September 30, 2018||September 30, 2017||September 30, 2018||September 30, 2017|

 |Depreciation and amortization||1,806,839||1,697,821||5,234,014||4,942,911|

 |Gain loss on change in value of derivative warrant liability||2,169,133||-1,371,461||2,124,971||-2,676,902|

 * EBITDA and adjusted EBITDA are non-GAAP financial measures.
 These measurements are not recognized in accordance with GAAP and should not be viewed as an alternative to GAAP measures of performance.

 EBITDA represents net income before interest, taxes, depreciation and amortization.
-Adjusted EBITDA is defined as EBITDA before unrealized losses (gains) on derivative contracts and stock-based compensation expense.
+Adjusted EBITDA is defined as EBITDA before stock-based compensation expense and gain (loss) on change in value of derivative warrant liability.
 EBITDA and adjusted EBITDA are presented because we believe they provide additional useful information to investors due to the various noncash items during the period.
 EBITDA and adjusted EBITDA have limitations as analytical tools, and you should not consider them in isolation, or as a substitute for analysis of our operating results as reported under GAAP.
 Some of these limitations are: